-Travelers United speaks at the FTC open meeting on junk fees
+Travelers United spoke at the FTC open meeting on junk fees … two years ago.

-The FTC announces public hearings on junk fees.
+The FTC announced public hearings on junk fees two years ago.

-junk feesTomorrow, Federal Trade Commission Chair Lina M. Khan announced an open meeting of the Commission would be held virtually.
-Starting at 1 p.m.
-ET, it will focus on the following:
+junk feesThe Federal Trade Commission Chair Lina M. Khan announced an open meeting of the Commission two years ago:

 Advance Notice of Proposed Rulemaking (ANPRM) on Junk Fees.
 The Commission will vote on whether to issue an Advance Notice of Proposed Rulemaking to initiate a rulemaking proceeding addressing junk fees charged for goods or services with little or no added value to the consumer.
 The ANPRM seeks comments on the prevalence of junk fees and the consumer harms arising from junk fee practices, among other questions.
 These “Junk Fees” (often called drip pricing) include hotel resort fees, entertainment fees like those charged by Ticketmaster, and banking fees.
 They harm consumers to the tune of billions of dollars.